 You climbed the route over four days and abseiled back to the shoulder at the end of day.
 Why no portaledge?

 It was a lot simpler for us to abseil down to the Sun Terrace and jumar back up to our highpoint the next day, rather than doing without jumars altogether.
 Otherwise we would have had to bivvy in portaledges at our highpoints, but this would have involved more effort.

 Can you imagine that someday someone will climb the route in a single day?

 Analysing the technical difficulties, this really isn't a problem.
-But on a route like this external factors play a huge role, such as the temperatures and meltwater, which means it's above all it's down to luck whether one manages or not...
+But on a route like this external factors play a huge role, such as the temperatures and meltwater, which means it's above all down to luck whether one manages or not...

 You added some variations to free the route.
 Can you envisage that the original pitch “Eternal Burning” ever going free?

 No, I can't.
 That bolt ladder is quite simply unclimbable.